mikrono/tModLoaderWiki_kr_ko/tModLoader-Style-Guide.md

 The number one rule of collaborative development is _pick a style and stick to it_.
 The following style guidelines should apply to all future contributions to tModLoader.

 Please be mindful of past developers and don't reformat code just for the sake of it.
+Reformatting PRs will only be considered when there is an active need for change in the associated piece of code.

 The following are useful resources for general C# design and style
 * https://google.github.io/styleguide/csharp-style.html